stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 This involves the following:
 1. factoring out the code that actually populates a clear value.
-2. make the clear value a property of the attachment view (rather than being hard-coded in the render command).
+2. make the clear value a property of the attachment view.
 3. re-factor the render command accordingly.

 #### Clear Values